+From the architect.
 Completed four years after architect Mies van der Rohe's passing, the IBM Building became one of the cities most prestigious addresses.
 A pure symbol of the architecture of the time, the almost 700 foot tall rectangle sits on a raised plinth that helps it to maintain a uniform height given the unevenness of the site; State Street to the structure's west inclines steeply.

 Black anodized aluminum and gray-tinted glass are used together to create a uniform skin that gives the appearance of a single imposing and impressive volume.
 It's strength and clarity of form are distinguishable and appreciated along the Chicago skyline, a tribute to the lifelong study of structural expression, organizational scale, material simplicity, proportion, and constructive detail.

 Positioned on a riverside site, the IBM Building is open to views of the lake, and is very striking to passerby crossing over the river.
 It marks one of the last American buildings done by Mies van der Rohe, and also the tallest of all his buildings at 670 feet.

 In it's initial context, the IBM Building dominated it's surroundings, including the lower Chicago Sun-Times building to the east.
 This building was torn down and instead sits an under-construction behemoth of Donald Trump, standing 1,100 feet tall which may arguably block many of the views from the IBM Building.

 Recent news about the building has been centered around the conversion of the office building into residential rentals as IBM left for other quarters.
 This left the building with a new name, 330 North Wabash, and new intentions as a downtown building in Chicago.